A bright, not-too-sweet jam made from fresh summer plums.

 - Total time:1 day

-- 4 pounds pitted black or elephant heart plums, cut into quarters
+- 4 pounds (1.8kg) pitted black or elephant heart plums, unpeeled, cut into quarters

 - 1 tablespoon Pomona's Universal Pectin (optional; see note)

-- 4 teaspoons calcium water (see Pomona's pectin package for instructions)
+- 4 teaspoons (20ml) calcium water (see Pomona's pectin package for instructions)

-Combine the plums, sugar, and pectin in a large bowl and toss.
+Combine plums, sugar, and pectin (if using) in a large bowl and toss.
 Cover and refrigerate for at least 8 and up to 24 hours.

 Place a few metal spoons in the freezer.
 Transfer plum mixture to a large, wide pot and stir in calcium water.
 Cook over medium heat, stirring occasionally to prevent scorching.
 Simmer until plums are mostly softened, about 15 minutes.
 For a smoother jam, place a food mill over a bowl and ladle a few cups of the mixture into it.
 Mill the mixture into the bowl.
 Repeat until roughly half the plums have been milled, then stir the milled plums back into the pot.

 To test for doneness, spoon a small amount of jam onto one of the frozen spoons and return to freezer for 5 minutes.
 Remove from freezer and check consistency.
 The jam is ready when it's spreadable, but not runny.
-Cook until this texture is reached.
+Cook until this texture has been reached.